Takashiidobe/rispy/README.md

 A Lisp in Rust.
 Based off of Stepan Parunashvili's Blog post: <https://stopa.io/post/222>

-## Plans

-Have a flag in main that allows for emitting x86 assembly.

 ## License

 Licensed under either of Apache License, Version 2.0 or MIT license at your option.